Tynehead Regional Park

 About Tynehead Regional Park

 The park is an ideal place for a family day out, with picnic tables, the Tynehead Fish Hatchery and Butterfly Garden.
-The nature trails around Tynehead Regional Park are spectacular.
+The nature trails around the park are spectacular.
 Allow 40 minutes or more, depending on the trail you choose.
+Group campsites are also available for school outings, guide camps or special events, and can be booked through the Metro Vancouver website.

 Tynehead Dog Off-Leash Park